holmes1412/workflow-major/docs/en/about-service-management.md

 ~~~

 Because Redis and MySQL protocols are provided natively, it is very convenient to realize the read-write separation function of the database with this method (Note: non-transactional operation).
 In the above two examples, the upstream name is www.sogou.com, which is also a domain name.
-Of course, you can use a simple string sogou to create tasks:
+Of course, you can use a simpler string sogou as upstream name.
+Thus:

 ~~~cpp
     WFHttpTask *task = WFTaskFactory::create_http_task("http://sogou/home/1.html?abc", ...);